bloxbean/aion4j-idea-plugin/README.md

 ## Documents

-* Aion4j IntelliJ IDEA Plugin documents can be found at Aion Doc page (https://docs.aion.network/docs/intellij-plugin)
+* Aion4j IntelliJ IDEA Plugin documents can be found at  (https://developer.theoan.com/docs/custom-kits/tutorials/intellij-plugin#)

 ## Build From Source
 * Clone the repository